wundergraph/cosmo/cli/README.md

 ### Development

-Ensure that at least Node.js 20.6.0 is installed because rely on the native .env file support.
+Ensure that at least Node.js 20.6.0 is installed because we rely on the native .env file support.

 Replace `env.example` with `.env` and fill in the required values.
 By default, we point to the services of your local development environment.